anattadesign/AnattaDesign-frontend-development-guidelines/css.md

 **Basic**

-Related property declarations should be grouped together following the order:
+Related property declarations should be grouped together in the following order:

 1. Positioning
 2. Box model